Catpotato42/catpotato42.github.io/docs/_portfolio/N-Body-Sim.md

 From October to November 2025, I worked on a project with one other person that takes in various initial states of the N-Body problem and uses an initial value problem solver created from scratch as well as the win32 API library to return a visual simulation.

-I created the UI and visual aspect and tweaked the algorithm throughout to do things like take in a relative speed.
+I created the UI and visual aspect and pair programmed on the algorithm, additionally tweaking it throughout my UI and user input process to do things like take in a relative speed.
 The simulation is as realistic as possible, and takes in real-world accurate values for mass, velocity, and distances and uses an accurate gravitational constant.
 This means that simulations like the real behavior of earth and the moon (assuming a closed system) are possible.